 Individuals who have successfully completed some college coursework but have not yet finished a degree program are encouraged to attend one of two virtual Reach Higher: Reconnect events hosted by Cameron University.
 The virtual sessions are designed to help working adults find the information and resources – including financial assistance opportunities – needed to complete a bachelor’s degree.
 Reach Higher: Reconnect is slated for Wednesday, October 26, at from 10 a.m. to 1 p.m. and Thursday, October 27, from 5 to 6 p.m.

 Cameron University’s Dr. John G. Morris, Professor of English, was named one of three recipients of the South Central Modern Language Association’s (SCMLA) Honorary Lifetime Membership Award at the organization’s annual meeting in Memphis, Tenn., on Friday, October 14.
 The award recognizes outstanding contributions to the organization over many years.

-The stage of the University Theatre at Cameron University will be dominated by the sounds of three distinctly American styles of music during the upcoming Country/Jazz Fusion concert, featuring special guest Landon Dodd and his band, the Dancehall Drifters.
-Dodd will join the Cameron University Jazz Ensemble as well as the Lawton Jazz Orchestra to present a program of Western swing, traditional country and classic jazz favorites.
-The concert takes place on Tuesday, November 2, at 7:30 p.m.
+The legendary Tommy Hooker will take the stage of the University Theatre at Cameron University during the annual Country/Jazz Fusion concert, joining the CU Jazz Ensemble and the Lawton Jazz Orchestra for a toe-tapping evening of dance hall music and jazz standards.
+The concert takes place on Tuesday, November 8, at 7:30 p.m.